mircealungu/homepage/content/post/18-09-07--DB-Indexes.md

 <img src=/img/sloth.gif style="border: 1px solid #ccddcc; padding: 6px; margin: 36px; margin-left: auto; margin-right: auto;" />

-Remember that I told you that FMD is alredy deployed with the Zeeguu API.
+Remember that I told you that FMD is already deployed with the Zeeguu API.

 Thus, to find out why is the endpoint so slow, I opened the FMD dashboard and enabled the Profiler for the endpoint.
 When the profiler is enabled, for every